Which type of person do you want to be?

 Fine.
 Sorry I couldn’t convince you.

-At the very least, I hope you agree with me that you could be wealthier, healthier, and happier overall by being less current selfish.
+At the very least, I hope you agree with me that you could be wealthier, healthier, and happier overall by being less selfish.
 If so, consider this:

 - Book a non-refundable holiday.